Tillamook Cheddar (dog): Reception of work

 In 2004 Parade Magazine described her as "Best New Artist" and in 2005 The Art Newspaper said she was "the most successful living animal painter".

 Art critic Michael Mills of the New Times Broward-Palm Beach said:

 But to address a nagging question, do Tillie's scratchings and bitings add up to art?
 Not to my way of thinking, and here's why.
 To qualify as a work of art, at least in these postmodern times, a thing must be created with intent, and animals are not capable of intent in the same way humans are.

 Mills also quoted Jerry Saltz of The Village Voice who called the work a "sham".

 Appearances and exhibitions

 In 2007, she painted in a public multimedia event called "Tillie Jazz," in collaboration with a live jazz trio (pianist Dred Scott, tenor saxophonist Bill McHenry, and drummer RJ Miller).

-Tillamook Cheddar has appeared on CNN Sunday Morning, with hosts Anderson Cooper and Catherine Callaway (September 29, 2002).
+Tillamook Cheddar appeared on CNN Sunday Morning, with hosts Anderson Cooper and Catherine Callaway on September 29, 2002.

 On November 30, 2006, Tillamook Cheddar (presented as "Tillie the Canine Artist") appeared as a featured guest on Late Night with Conan O'Brien.

 On December 1, 2006, Sean Cole of Studio 360 mentioned her as an animal artist.